WolfieeifloW/LoD-PlugY-Stash/README.md

 Looking for an LoD filter to test the stash?
 Check it out [HERE](https://github.com/WolfieeifloW/lodfilter)!
 Looking for my PD2 filters?
 Check them out [HERE](https://github.com/WolfieeifloW/pd2filter)!

-**The Shared Stash only contains Essences, Tokens, Keys, Orgs, Runes, Gems, Rejuvs, some starting Crafting items, some starting Base items, & all Uniques & Sets.**
-I will continue to add stuff to try and fully finish the stash.
-Please let me know of any errors in item stats or any stats that are not perfect.

 # Donations
 Donation link: [PayPal](https://www.paypal.com/donate?business=9JARHKMQ9UU3S&no_recurring=0&item_name=LoD+PlugY+Stash&currency_code=CAD)
 Donations are not required in any way but I very much appreciate all who support me in this fashion!